mjtechguy/terransible-wirehole/README.md

 # What is Terransible

 **Terransible** is the combination of Terraform and Ansible to deploy and manage infrastructure.
 Terraform is used to deploy the infrastructure and track its state.
-Ansible is used a the configuration management tool to ensure that the OS on the systems does not drift from our declarative configuration.
+Ansible is used as the configuration management tool to ensure that the OS does not drift from our declarative configuration.

-You can see more Terransible projects at https://terransible.com
+You can see more Terransible projects at https://terransible.com - COMING SOON

 # Technologies Used